Netcracker/KubeMarine/documentation/internal/Hardening.md

 `kubectl edit cm kubeadm-config -n kube-system`

-### Automated Application for Strong Cyrptographic Ciphers for API server during new cluster installation
+### Automated Application for Strong Cryptographic Ciphers for API Server During New Cluster Installation

-For applying Strong Cyrptographic Ciphers for API server at the time of installation of cluster itself, then it can be done thourgh kubemarine.
+For applying Strong Cryptographic Ciphers for API server at the time of installation of cluster itself, then it can be done through Kubemarine.
-To do so follow below procdure
+To do so, follow the below procedure:

-- Add cryptographic chipers suites to the kubeadm config as extra arguments for API server in `cluster.yaml` file
+- Add cryptographic ciphers suites to the kubeadm config as extra arguments for API server in `cluster.yaml` file

 ```yaml
 services: